kneron/document_center/docs/plus/customized_api/create_single_model_example.md

 4. Add *my_sin_example.c*

-    - There are 6 steps for inferencing in Kneron AI dongle:
+    - There are 6 steps for inferencing in Kneron AI device:

-        1. Connect Kneron AI dongle.
+        1. Connect Kneron AI device.

-        2. Upload the firmware to AI dongle.
+        2. Upload the firmware to AI device.

-        3. Upload the model to AI dongle.
+        3. Upload the model to AI device.

         4. Prepare data for the header.